Samialsayadi/web/README.md

 cd src && python -m uvicorn server.main:app --reload
 ```

+You can now start developping in the `src/your_package_name/main.py` file.
+This is the entrypoint of your service.

 ## ✨ Features

 - **Production-Ready Structure**: Organized project layout following best practices